Acid Reflux (GER & GERD) in Adults

 View or Print All Sections

-Gastroesophageal reflux (GER) happens when your stomach contents come back up into your esophagus causing heartburn (also called acid reflux).
-Gastroesophageal reflux disease (GERD) is a long-lasting and more serious form of GER.
+Gastroesophageal reflux (GER) happens when your stomach contents come back up into your esophagus.
+Gastroesophageal reflux disease (GERD) is a more severe and long-lasting condition in which GER causes repeated symptoms or leads to complications over time.

-The most common symptom of gastroesophageal reflux disease (GERD) is persistent heartburn, also called acid reflux.
-GERD happens when your lower esophageal sphincter becomes weak or relaxes when it shouldn’t.
+Gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) commonly cause symptoms such as heartburn and regurgitation.
+GERD may develop when your lower esophageal sphincter becomes weak or relaxes when it shouldn’t.

 Your doctor diagnoses gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) by reviewing your symptoms and medical history.
-If your heartburn or other symptoms don’t improve with lifestyle changes and medication, you may need testing.
+If your symptoms don’t improve with lifestyle changes and medicines, you may need medical tests.

-You can reduce your gastroesophageal reflux disease (GERD) symptoms by changing your diet and avoiding foods and drinks that make your symptoms worse.
+To reduce gastroesophageal reflux disease (GERD) symptoms, your doctor may recommend weight loss if you are overweight or have obesity, eating meals 2 to 3 hours before you lie down, and avoiding foods and drinks that make your symptoms worse.

 Related Conditions & Diseases